List of Power Rangers Ninja Storm characters: Marah and Kapri

-Marah and Kapri are sisters and the nieces of Lothor by marriage.
-Exactly who Lothor marries to gain this relation is never made clear.
-All is known is that their parents allowed them to stay with Lothor during his quest for power.
+Marah (portrayed by Katrina Devine) and Kapri (portrayed by Katrina Browne) are sisters and the nieces of Lothor by marriage.
+Exactly who Lothor marries to gain this relation is never made clear, but their parents allowed them to stay with Lothor during his quest for power.

-Though they are both stereotypically foolish, Marah (who has black hair and a bee-looking headress) is rather more ditzy than Kapri.
-Kapri (who has pink hair), on the other hand, is meaner and more scornful (especially of Marah).
+Though they are both stereotypically foolish, Marah is rather more ditzy than Kapri, who is meaner and more scornful.
 Marah and Kapri constantly tried to prove to their uncle that they were evil enough to be in his army, and frequently showed each other up and the other generals in order to do so.
 Most often, Lothor considered them pests at best.
 Kapri used Lothor's PAM (Personal Alien Manager) to summon monstrous warriors from across the galaxy, and also to increase them to massive size with the Scroll of Empowerment.

 On one occasion, Marah was apparently kicked out of Lothor's army when her old friend Beevil upstaged her.
-Miserable, she gained the trust of Dustin Brooks, the Yellow Wind Ranger, to defeat Beevil.
+Miserable, she gained the trust of Dustin to defeat Beevil.
 In the end, however, it was revealed to be part of a deception to make Beevil more powerful.
 Beevil was destroyed, but Lothor and the other villains nonetheless congratulated Marah for betraying Dustin.
 Marah appeared to be regretful of it, having seemingly developed romantic feelings for Dustin.
 Despite this, she claimed that she was indeed evil.

 An alternate dimension that Goldwinger sent Tori to had that dimension's Marah and Kapri working as hippies.
 They even help Mayor Lothor fight the evil Ninja Rangers.
 After the Ninja Rangers were defeated and made to renounce their evil ways, Marah and Kapri suggested to Tori to return to her dimension the same way that she came into their dimension.